hamiller/tracker-search-provider/README.md

 ## Usage
-Just open the gnone-shell overview and start typing.
-When your typed word is longer than 2 chars, the tracker database os searched and the results displayed.
+Just open the gnome-shell overview and start typing.
+When your typed word is longer than 2 chars, the tracker database is searched and the results displayed.

 You can also only search specific file types: You use this by typing
 * 'v myvideoname...' -> v means to display only videos